Professional License Defense Attorneys In Illinois

 We have protected hundreds of health care professionals throughout Illinois at all stages of IDFPR disciplinary proceedings - from the moment they receive a call or visit from an investigator all the way through the formal hearing process.

-For over 40 years, the attorneys at Goldberg Law Group have been representing physicians, chiropractors, nurses, dentists, and other licensed health care providers with obtaining, maintaining and defending their Illinois professional licenses at the IDFPR.
+For over 40 years, the medical license defense attorneys at Goldberg Law Group have been representing physicians, chiropractors, nurses, dentists, veterinarians, pharmacists, social workers, and other licensed health care providers with obtaining, maintaining, and defending their Illinois professional licenses at the IDFPR.
 We understand that an unrestricted professional license is of utmost importance to your reputation and livelihood.
-No matter how serious the allegation, you can rely on our Chicago attorneys to vigorously advocate for you and defend your license at the IDFPR.
+No matter how serious the allegation, you can rely on our Chicago IDFPR defense attorneys to vigorously advocate for you and defend your license at the IDFPR.

 Whether you just need assistance completing forms when applying for an Illinois license, or are facing potential disciplinary action, the attorneys at Goldberg Law Group will provide timely advice, sound counsel, and effective legal representation.